This post contains affiliate links. You can click on any yarn or material highlighted to purchase.

 If you would like to print an ad-free pdf version of this pattern for a small fee please visit me at Ravelry.
 Thank you for supporting my work!

-As always, if you make any of my patterns send me a message on Instagram as I would love to see it!
+As always, if you make any of my patterns take me on Instagram or email me as I would love to see it!
 I love to see your finished projects.

 Completed size approximately: 30” x 33”